 Performing oral assessment using the OAG

-Ask the child to swallow or observe the swallowing process.
-Ask the parent if there are any notable changes.
-Observe the swallowing process to check the child's ability to do so, any pain experienced, or pooling/dribbling of secretions.
+Ask the child or young person to swallow or observe the swallowing process.
+Ask the parent/carer if there are any notable changes.
+Observe the swallowing process to check the child or young person's ability to do so, any pain experienced, or pooling/dribbling of secretions.

-If there are any doubts about the swallow and gag reflex, the child should be referred to a speech and language therapist for further assessment.
+If there are any doubts about the swallow and gag reflex, the child or young person should be referred to a speech and language therapist for further assessment.

 Lips and corner of the mouth